w3f/polkadot-wiki/docs/learn/how-to/send-all-funds.md

     Not all wallets that support DOT have the technical capability to allow you to send out the existential deposit.
 Below you will learn how to do this in the Polkadot Developer Interface.

-    If your current wallet does not have this functionality, you can export your private key from there and import it to Polkadot Developer Interface or contact the support of your wallet to see if there's a way to deactivate your account.
+    If your current wallet doesn't have this functionality, you can export your private key from there and import it to Polkadot Developer Interface or contact the support of your wallet to see if there's a way to deactivate your account.
 Once imported, you can proceed as below.
-Note that exposing your private keys on a website comes with a security risk, therefore you should only do this if you do not plan on reactivating this account in the future.
+Note that exposing your private keys on a website comes with a security risk, therefore you should only do this if you don't plan on reactivating this account in the future.

 ### Send all of your funds